FWC Mania logo

 +

-Yes, South Korea should have a broadcaster-linked online route alongside the main JTBC television coverage.
-JTBC On Air is the clearest official digital path to track, while the wider new-media rollout can still evolve closer to kickoff.
+Yes, South Korea should have a broadcaster-linked online route alongside the main JLive coverage expected television coverage.
+JLive coverage expected On Air is the clearest official digital path to track, while the wider new-media rollout can still evolve closer to kickoff.
 That means checking the final platform split before matchday is still the safest move.

 Will World Cup 2026 be free to watch in South Korea?